alexandre-ricciardi/cyber-resilience-system/README.md

 This system aims to detect, and take appropriate actions upon cyber attacks.

+The system is also able to evaluate impact of an attack on IS, with a network map.

 Composed of network traffic probes on each node of the information system to measure inbound and oubound traffic.

 A timeline database to store the traffic of each node.